cloudlatex-team/cloudlatex-cli-plugin/README.md

 # Cloud LaTeX CLI

+＊CLI interface is under development.
+Check [VSCode CloudLaTeX Extension](https://github.com/cloudlatex-team/cloudlatex-vscode-extension/tree/master) if you are a VSCode user.

 *** Write locally and compile on cloud service.

 Cloud LaTeX CLI is an official tool written in nodejs to write tex files locally and compile with [Cloud LaTeX](https://cloudlatex.io/).